Sea ice nurtures polar food webs

-We are pleased to announce the start of research collaboration between Plymouth University and Dairy Crest, via a jointly funded PhD.
+We are pleased to announce the start of research collaboration between University of Plymouth and Dairy Crest, via a jointly funded PhD.
 Mr Rupert Goddard has been appointed and will start on 1 October 2017.

 Dairy Crest own the Creamery based at Davidstow, Cornwall.
 As part of the company’s commitment to protecting the environment, the research will generate a deeper understanding of the relationship between the Creamery and the upper Tamar catchment, specifically the river Inny.

 The Creamery treats process waste water to a high standard to ensure compliance with requirements for discharge to river.
 The main objectives of the research are to fully understand the fate and impacts of key substances in the Creamery treated wastewater on the downstream receiving water.
 The Plymouth team are Dr Sean Comber (Director of studies), Dr P Lunt and Professor T Hutchinson, with support from the Health Safety & Environment Management team at Dairy Crest.

 Visiting Scientist Dr Kai Zhang (CRAES) presents to the BGC.

 Visiting scientist Dr Kai Zhang from the Chinese Research Academy of Environmental Sciences (CRAES) recently presented to the BGC (Biogeochemistry Research Centre), see opposite.
 Dr Zhang has been collaborating over the last few months with BEACh researchers Drs Ussher, Milne and Nimmo.
 The main focus of the collaboration has been on the extraction and detection of trace constituents associated with urban / rural aerosol populations from mainland China.